AnaraB/MyRun/README.md

 The app was designed as part of a project work completed by Aygerim, Eyram, Teddy and Esther on the Front-end web developer bootcamp.
 The app will be maintained by the developers.

 The idea of creating this app came from the need for a reporting app for user's running activity.
-In the app, the user is presented with the ability to record the running activity that they have undertaken, including the distance covered and the time spent on the activity
+In the app, the user is presented with the ability to record the running activity that they have undertaken, including the distance covered and the time spent on the activity.
+In the app, locations are marked with markers on the map.

 The app has a split layout with an interactive map spanning its right side, and a toolbar to its left side.
 The app shows the date in real time and provides self explanatory information on its usage.